richchapler/AzureSolutionsDocumentation/docs/Infrastructure_DataExplorer.md

 The answers provided below represent best-known information on a given topic as of a given date.

 #### Data Share
-Cross-region cluster-follower … when will it be possible to follow shared ADX A in region A from ADX B in region B?
+Cross-Region Cluster-Follower … when will it be possible to follow shared ADX A in region A from ADX B in region B?
 * August 11, 2022... "no plans to re-implement this product feature... was previously implemented and then deprecated because it created unpredictable cost for customers"

-When will ADX Data Share support Customer Managed Keys?
+Customer Managed Keys ... when will ADX Data Share support Customer Managed Keys?
-* August 11, 2022... "planned, but no ETA"
+* August 11, 2022... "product feature is planned, but no articulated ETA"

 #### DevOps / GitHub
 Is there any way to connect ADX directly to DevOps / GitHub (like Synapse **Set up code repository**)?